tharitar8/tharitar8/README.md

 - 🛠 Tools: Git, Node.js, React.js, Express.js

 ### 🚀 Projects I'm Proud Of
+- **FITFEAST**: A cutting-edge application harnessing the power of the Edamam API, enabling users to effortlessly search for their preferred ingredients and receive curated recipe suggestions and menus sourced directly through Edamam's extensive database.
 - **Flash-Meal**: An app{CRUD} allowing users to create post, read, delete, update, and share their quick 15-minute recipes.
 - **Beyond Earth**: An e-commerce platform where you can buy tickets for space tourism around Moon, Mars, Earth, Venus, Mercury, and my very own planet, "Thariterra".
 - **BloodHub**: An app helping users locate places to donate blood.